philnewm/blog-articles/CI in GitHub Actions/Molecule CI in GitHub Actions.md

 ln: true
 ```

+- Line 103 ff. - run `molecule test` for chosen scenario

 These commands should be similar or even identical to the ones you ran to install Molecule and VirtualBox on your local system.
 Implemented in a GitHub Actions Workflow like this they will be executed each time the workflows gets triggered (e.g. on push to main) keeping the setup consistent and repeatable to run in a fully automated way.
 And due to the fact that the environment gets constructed from the ground up every time you don't need to worry about any kind of cleanups here.

+@@TODO explain how to re-run

 ## Wrap up